Wukong90/3DAttentionMultiScaleTraining-for-HTR/README.md

 # Three-dimensional attention multi-scale training network (TDMTNet)

+In the handwritten text recognition task, the HMM has a higher modeling resolution for each character by using mutiple states.
+However, it needs a complex training and inference pipeline, including the feature design, the generative model GMM-HMM, the discriminative  model NN-HMM and the language model.
+The CTC and the ED methods use more efficient and direct mathematic computation and the corresponding networks can be trained in an end-to-end way.
+Compared with the HMM, their modeling resolutions of characters are lower.
+The recognition networks are prone to attention drift when applied to long handwritten text recognition.
+Previous experience indicates that they need more traing text.

+Inspired by the typical segmentation-free approaches (HMM、CTC and Encoder-Decoder), we design a neural network that can absorb the advantages of the three segmentation
+-free methods.
+The structure of the TDMTNet is shown in the following figure and has four characteristics:

+(1) The CNN with the hybrid attention module (HAM);
+(2) The 3D attention module;
+(3) The features fusion module;
+(4) The multi-scale training.

 The TDMTNet code for handwritten text line recognition and the training and testing codes have been released (the cross entropy loss based fine-tuning code has not been released yet).
 The training/testing code for the Chinese dataset is train_TDMSNet_Chinese.py, and the training/testing code for the English dataset is train_TDMSNet_eng.py.
 The network model is located in model/model.py.
 The directory configure contains the main configuration files, parameter settings, dataset construction and image preprocessing codes.
 The directory Datasets_list is used to store training/test image data and file-name lists.
 The directory weights contains the trained network weights by using different datasets.
 A weight name only containing CTC indicates that the weight has not been fine-tuned by the CE loss while a weight name including CTC_CE indicates that the network weight has been fine-tuned by the CE loss.
 All weights contain three complete branches.
 In the inference stage, we actually only need to keep the branch built by the window length of 3.

 # Experimental datasets